 Jang Hyuk: Now, I fully sympathize with the Jang Hyuk stans out there.
 I’ve seen tons of Jang Hyuk’s work.
 I love Jang Hyuk, I really do.
 I’m also really glad he took on this project, because I think he was the only person I could really imagine fulfilling this type of one dimensional role in a satisfying way.
 However, I completely agree that this is not his best work, and far from it.
 It was clearly not a role that allows for an actor to showcase their huge range of abilities.
 It was limited, and because of this, Jang Hyuk seemed to struggle a bit in this one.
 He barked a lot in the beginning to the point where I constantly found myself turning the volume down in annoyance.
 Sometimes I felt he was melodramatic and not in a good way.
 However, he seemed to find his footing after a few episodes and I came to appreciate the emotion and dedication he put forward.
 His action scenes are always fantastic, but I really loved it most when he held back and spoke in a more controlled but menacing tone.
 A few great examples of this were when he was talking to Tae Gu on the phone at the police station (when Tae Gu was making his way over to Kwon Joo’s apartment), when he tells Tae Gu to never utter Dae Shik’s name ‘with that dirty mouth of his‘ again, and of course, at the very end, when he has Tae Gu helplessly caught on the roof.
 That scene was just awesome.
 He really figured out how to get under Tae Gu’s skin, and I felt it was truly the ultimate moment of triumph for Jin Hyuk.
 Loved the way he petted Tae Gu’s head.

 Lee Ha Na: Some people really didn’t like Lee Ha Na.
-I actually thought she nailed this role.
+I thought she was just okay.
+Not abominable, but definitely not great either.
+I’d say she was pretty average.
 It’s kind of hard to portray a stoic character without looking heartless, bored, constipated, or all of the above.
-I found Ha Na believable and I could totally buy into her compassion and dedication towards the victims of each case.
-Her various emotional scenes proved that she could be more than just a serious stickler.
-The only awkward scene I need to complain about is the one where she was on the roof with Jin Hyuk and Tae Gu.
+I found Ha Na somewhat believable or, at the very least, I was able to pick up on her compassion and dedication towards the victims of each case.
+Her various emotional scenes were semi-decent, but not exactly worthy of my time either.
+The only extremely awkward scene I need to complain about is the one where she was on the roof with Jin Hyuk and Tae Gu.
 When she delivered that, ‘you don’t have to become a monster to catch a monster’ line, and begged Jin Hyuk not to kill Tae Gu, her crying was quite bad.
 I actually started laughing.
 First of all, we all knew Jin Hyuk wasn’t going to kill Tae Gu.
 Secondly, it was like a completely different person took over the role.
 Her crying during her father’s death scene was WAY more believable than this mishap.

 Moo Tae Gu’s Mental Facility Scene: I interpreted this scene as a hallucination.
 We know he was prone to them, because of two earlier scenes.
 The first hallucination where he sees the man in the vehicle whose mouth fuses together and the second in the basement where he hears and envisions his mother and Nam Sang Tae.
 The room he was wheeled into looked very similar to his blood hut back at the villa where he slaughtered his victims.
 The patients who attacked him seemed metaphorically reminiscent of those he had killed in the past (most of them were homeless or marginalized people).
 The doctor seemed to take up the authoritative killing position he himself had previously occupied.
 I felt it was the culmination of his guilt, his newfound solitude, and his drugged state of being.
 Being alone and confined to his thoughts, he imagines himself as the victim of his own terrors.
 It’s a nightmarish scene that shifts to black and white, which only strengthens my belief that it was illusory.
 I think the point was to show his guilt and fear; his human side, and to communicate the idea that he was probably haunted by these thoughts until he was ultimately killed in reality by a patient later on, as Kwon Joo reveals in a voice over.
 I think Jin Hyuk hit the nail on the head by deeming the worst punishment for Tae Gu as being trapped in a space of solitude with no one to torture, because if he’s not doing the torturing, it’s his own thoughts that become a torture to him.
 Personally, I found it fitting and pitiable.